TIny-Hacker/Spriter/readme.md

 Now you're in the editor!
 You can use the <kbd>2nd</kbd> or <kbd>enter</kbd> keys to place a pixel, and the arrow keys to move your cursor around.
 If you'd like to erase a pixel, press the <kbd>alpha</kbd> key.
 In order to change the color you're using, press <kbd>f4</kbd>, which will open the color selecting menu.
 If you'd like to zoom in or out while editing, you can use the <kbd>+</kbd> and <kbd>-</kbd> keys.

 To save your sprite, press <kbd>f2</kbd>.
-This will open a menu where you can choose to either export to a string or as the icon to a program.
+This will open a menu where you can choose to either export to a string (Str5) or as the icon to a program.
 You can pick through the options using the arrow keys to move and <kbd>2nd</kbd> or <kbd>enter</kbd> to confirm.
 After saving, the program will not close, so you can continue editing!
 However, make sure to save any changes before you do decide to exit the program.

+To load a sprite, press <kbd>f3</kbd>.
+It will load from the same string used for saving, Str5.

 Happy spriting!